First American Financial (FAF) Long-Term Debt Repayments (2016 - 2025)

 - First American Financial's Long-Term Debt Repayments fell 1578.95% to $1.6 million in Q3 2025 from the same period last year, while for Sep 2025 it was $3.7 million, marking a year-over-year decrease of 2127.66%.
 This contributed to the annual value of $4.2 million for FY2024, which is 3225.81% down from last year.

-- Latest data reveals that First American Financial reported Long-Term Debt Repayments of $1.6 million as of Q3 2025, which was down 1578.95% from $700000.0 recorded in Q2 2025.
+- According to the latest figures from Q3 2025, First American Financial's Long-Term Debt Repayments is $1.6 million, which was down 1578.95% from $700000.0 recorded in Q2 2025.

 - In the past 5 years, First American Financial's Long-Term Debt Repayments registered a high of $2.0 million during Q1 2021, and its lowest value of $600000.0 during Q1 2024.

-- Its 5-year average for Long-Term Debt Repayments is $1.4 million, with a median of $1.6 million in 2022.
+- For the 5-year period, First American Financial's Long-Term Debt Repayments averaged around $1.4 million, with its median value being $1.6 million (2022).

-- Its Long-Term Debt Repayments has fluctuated over the past 5 years, first skyrocketed by 7000.0% in 2022, then plummeted by 6666.67% in 2024.
+- In the last 5 years, First American Financial's Long-Term Debt Repayments skyrocketed by 7000.0% in 2022 and then plummeted by 6666.67% in 2024.

-- Quarter analysis of 5 years shows First American Financial's Long-Term Debt Repayments stood at $1.4 million in 2021, then increased by 28.57% to $1.8 million in 2022, then dropped by 27.78% to $1.3 million in 2023, then crashed by 38.46% to $800000.0 in 2024, then surged by 100.0% to $1.6 million in 2025.
+- Over the past 5 years, First American Financial's Long-Term Debt Repayments (Quarter) stood at $1.4 million in 2021, then increased by 28.57% to $1.8 million in 2022, then dropped by 27.78% to $1.3 million in 2023, then crashed by 38.46% to $800000.0 in 2024, then surged by 100.0% to $1.6 million in 2025.

 - Its Long-Term Debt Repayments stands at $1.6 million for Q3 2025, versus $700000.0 for Q2 2025 and $600000.0 for Q1 2025.